curl/everything-curl/usingcurl-verbose.md

   lasted.
 The time will be displayed with millisecond resolution.

 - %{url_effective} shows the URL that was fetched last.
-This is particularly meaningful if you've told curl to follow Location: headers (with `-L`).
+This is particularly meaningful if you have told curl to follow Location: headers (with `-L`).

 ### Silence